saegl5/uniform-dark-theme/README.md

 </pre>

 ## Usage
+Select Install to do so automatically.<br>

-Install the extension from the VSIX file in Visual Studio Code.
+Alternatively, install the extension from the VSIX file in Visual Studio Code.

 Press on the cogwheel, ⚙️; select Color Theme; and choose Uniform Dark+.<br>
 Alternatively, go to File > Preferences > Color Theme, and choose Uniform Dark+.